 The Intake Rate Percentile sets the intake rate at which a person is exposed to the air pollutant.
 This study utilized the high-end intake rate to assess risk at the 95th percentile exposure rate for risk scenarios (see Appendix 3 HARP-2 project summary report).
-Additionally, residential cancer risk is assessed using a 70-year exposure duration starting at the third trimester; workplace cancer risks are assessed at a 40-year exposure duration with age 16 being the first potential exposure year.
+Additionally, residential cancer risk is assessed using a 70-year exposure duration starting at the third trimester.